Extracting Dynamical Models from Data: FJet Approach

 \section{FJet Approach}

 The focus in this paper is on dynamical systems describable as an explicit $n$th-order ODE

-where $u^{(i)}$ represents the $i$th derivative of $u$ with respect to $t$.
-Of course, the order of the equation won't be known beforehand, nor will the form of $G$.
-Autonomous and non-autonomous cases will be considered herein.
+where $u^{(i)}$ represents the $i$th derivative of $u$ with respect to time $t$.
+Of course, neither the order of the equation nor the form of $G$ will be known beforehand.
+Both autonomous and non-autonomous cases will be considered.